What is File Server? Examples, Types, Features, Benefits & Working

 What is File Server?

-In computer network, file server is a super performing computer system that has responsible for storing and fetching all types of files (audio file, images, video, database, and other documents), and these files are used by all client machines which are linked over the network.
+In computer network, file server is a super performing computer system that has responsible for storing and fetching all types of files (audio file, images, video, database, and other documents).
+So, all client machines use these kinds of file, which are getting to connect over the network.

 file-server